 If your E-ZPass account doesn’t have funds available to cover the travel fee at the time of crossing or the vehicle is not properly listed on the account, the transaction will be denied by E-ZPass for payment.
 As a result, you will receive an invoice for your tolled travel at the Pay by Plate rate.
 Invoiced tolls are not eligible to be deducted from an E-ZPass account balance and must be paid directly to the toll facility.

-If your license plate(s) has a DMV registration hold due to unpaid SNJB tolls, payments plans are available to assist in resolving your balance due.
+If your license plate(s) has a DMV registration hold due to unpaid SNJB tolls, payments plans are available to assist in resolving your balance due and are not interest-bearing.
 However, full payment of all outstanding charges must be received for the hold to be released.
 Credit or debit card payments offer the fastest resolution (3-5 business days).
 Cash and money orders are accepted, but extend the processing period due to required mail transfers.
 Note: SNJB is one of several entities capable of placing a vehicle registration hold, so please check with the DMV for specific hold information pertaining to your vehicle(s).

 Invoices are mailed to the registered owner of the vehicle at the time of the toll transaction.
 Please contact our Customer Care Team to review any billing concern you may have with an SNJB invoice.
 Excluding most federal holidays, agents are available on weekdays from 9 am to 6 pm ET by calling toll-free #855/690-7652, or e-mail your inquiry to firstname.lastname@example.org.